Key Stage 1

 At Key Stage 1 (ages 5-7) the school seeks to provide a rich and stimulating environment designed both to fulfill the academic requirements of the National Curriculum, and to promote an environment where the children are encouraged to develop an awareness of their individual strengths and how to make use of them.

-Throughout the Infants, some subjects are taught by specialist teachers and these may include French, music and PE.
-Personal, Social and Health Education (PSHE) is taught by the class teacher and complements the work done with the Whole School through assemblies and focuses.
+Throughout the KS1, some subjects are taught by specialist teachers and these may include French, music and PE.
+Personal, Social and Health Education (PSHE) is taught by the class teacher and complements the whole school programme, for example our AKS Wheel of Wellbeing.

 Key Stage 2

 At Key Stage 2 the children continue to follow the requirements of the National Curriculum, but begin to experience a greater breadth of opportunity that goes beyond its confines.

 The added value of an AKS education ensures that all of our children foster a love of learning and develop a myriad of new skills that will prepare them for the challenge of the Senior School and beyond.
 We aim to bring out the very best in every child, both in and out of the classroom.

 In addition to delivering the four core curriculum areas of maths, English, ICT and science, our children will enjoy timetabled lessons in the following subjects: geography, history, modern foreign languages (French, Spanish or German), enrichment, PE and games, music, art, PSHE, design technology and RS.
 Some subjects are specialist taught and are taught in specially designed and resourced rooms either in the Junior School or as part of a timetabled lesson in the Senior School.

 All classrooms are resourced with Promethean interactive whiteboards to enhance your child's learning experience.